theOGognf/rl8/README.rst

   greatly simplifying the overall library implementation.

-The end result is a high throughput library that can train policies to solve complex tasks on a single, off-the-shelf computing device within minutes.
+The end result is a high throughput library that can train policies to solve complex tasks on a single NVIDIA RTX 2080 within minutes.

 Unfortunately, this means **rlstack** doesn't support as many use cases as a monolithic RL library might.
 In fact, **rlstack** is probably a bad fit for